-A Growing Need for Young Adult Minnesota Mental Health ServicesReading Time: 4 minutes
+A Growing Need for Minnesota Treatment Centers for Young AdultsReading Time: 5 minutes

-Like their counterparts around the country, Minnesota’s young adult population is experiencing the negative mental health effects of the pandemic—coupled with a shortage of care.
+Like their peers around the country, Minnesota’s young adult population is experiencing the long-term negative mental health repercussions of the pandemic.
 New research shows the one out of every three adults in the North Star State experienced a mental health condition last year.